pagkly/Zed/Investopedia4/Kijun Line (Base Line) Definition and Tactics.md

 ## The Difference Between the Kijun Line and a Moving Average

 The Kijun Line is a moving mid-point, based on the high and low over a set number of periods.
 It is calculated by adding the high and low and dividing by two.
 A [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp) (MA) is different.
 It sums up the closing prices of a set number of periods and then divides that by the number of periods.
-A 26-period Kijun Line and a 26-period MA will produce different values, and therefore provide traders with different information.
+A 26-period Kijun Line and a 26-period MA [[Will|will]] produce different values, and therefore provide traders with different information.

 ## The Limitations of Using the Kijun Line

-Unless there is a very strong trend, the Kijun Line will often appear near the price.
+Unless there is a very strong trend, the Kijun Line [[Will|will]] often appear near the price.
 When the Kijun Line is often intersecting or near the price, it is not as useful for helping to assess the trend direction.

 The same goes for crossovers with the Tenkan Line.
 When the price trends strongly, crossover signals may be quite profitable.
-Yet many crossovers signals will be unprofitable if the price fails to trend following the crossover.
+Yet many crossovers signals [[Will|will]] be unprofitable if the price fails to trend following the crossover.

 The Kijun Line is reactionary, in that it shows what price has done in the past.
 There are no predictive qualities inherent in the indicator's calculation.